PortPy-Project/PortPy/README.md

   cd portpy
   ```

 - You need to install the dependencies in either a python virtual environment or anaconda environment.
-Instructions for setting up in python virtual environment:
+Instructions for setting up in python virtual environment are as follows:

   Install all the dependencies present in requirements.txt:
   ```bash